-As with in-person informal hearings, the PHA must provide all materials presented, whether paper or electronic, to the family prior to the remote informal hearing.
+As with in-person informal hearings, the PHA must provide all materials presented, whether paper or electronic, to the family prior to the remote informal hearing if requested, and per the timeframe outlined for in-person informal hearings (i.e. requests for discovery must be made no sooner than three business days prior to the date of the hearing, and no later than Noon one business day prior to the scheduled hearing date by contacting the specified staff member).
 The family must also be provided with an accessible means by which to transmit their own evidence.